Auditions for our 70th Season is now closed. Please see these Posts for the lists of new choristers and new Handbell Ringers.

 If you love music and singing you are welcome to sign up for an audition.
 We have had members of all ages that are students, faculty, or just residents of Edmonton.
-You also don’t need to be the next American Idol.
-The UAMC prides itself on not only being a fantastic choral ensemble but an excellent learning environment where people of all experience can work on their choral abilities.
+You also don’t need to be Indina or an opera singer.
+The UAMC prides itself on not only being a fantastic choral ensemble, but an excellent learning environment where people of all experiences can work on their choral abilities.

 New members are accepted by audition at the beginning of each academic year.
 Due to the way in which we organize concert repertoire we unfortunately cannot accept January auditions.

-Auditions for Fall 2013 take place during Week of Welcome: Monday September 2nd to Saturday September 7th.
-Stop by our booth at the Clubs Fair (Butterdome Mon-Tues, Quad Wed-Fri) and talk to our friendly members to find out more information and sign up for your audition.
+Auditions for Fall 2014 take place during Week of Welcome: Monday September 1st to Saturday September 6th.
+Stop by our booth at the Clubs Fair (Butterdome Mon-Tues, QUAD Wed-Fri) and talk to our friendly members to find out more information and sign up for your audition.

 Auditions take about ten minutes and are simple affairs that you should in no way be intimidated by!
 Our director, Dr. Robert de Frece, takes this time to assess your vocal range via the following: